-[#] Riders &/or NCAS Coaches who have competed at or Eventing or Elementary Dressage:
+[#] Riders &/or NCAS Coaches who have competed at or Eventing or Elementary Dressage and have completed the Eventing Judge Orbit test.

 Mentoring and rule familiarisation is strongly encouraged and available for Riders/Coaches wishing to commence Eventing Judging.
 The EA EVENTING Judges online open rule book test MUST be done and attend Judges clinics.